Excel Random Number Generation

 generates a random integer between 0 and 10.

-If you want to generate a random decimal value between any two values, A and B the following formula (which used the Excel Rand function) can be used:
+If you want to generate a random decimal value between any two values, A and B you can use the following formula (which uses the Excel Rand function):

 The following formula generates a random decimal value between the values 5 and 10: